 The atmosphere in the Greek taverns is very festive, especially if the locals frequent there.
 The Greeks usually speak loud in the taverns, laugh and start conversations.
 Even if they finish eating, the Greeks do not leave but stay for an hour or two more to discuss with their company.
 Greek companies are usually large and include family members and friends.
 The same happens with cafeterias, where people take their time when drinking coffee.
 Having a coffee in a cafeteria usually takes from 1 to 2 hours.
 Leisure is an important issue for the Greeks.

 Taverns closing time

 The Greek taverns usually don't have a closing time, they close when the guests leave.
 This means that they may close at 1 or 2 o'clock in the morning.
 If there is live music, the closing time extends even more.

 Breakfast is sometimes not included in hotel rates.
 Therefore, you can either pay for it separately or have breakfast in a cafeteria.
 Some people just have a cheese or spinach pie from the local bakery for breakfast.

 Saturday night in Greece

 As people eat late, they also go out late.
-Usualy they go out for a drink after midnight.
+Usually, they go out for a drink after midnight.

-Night clubs in Greece open in the midnight and close when the sun rises.
+Nightclubs in Greece open in the midnight and close when the sun rises.
 There is usually a ticket entrance that includes the first drink.
-Most Greekks prefer Greek music than international ones.
+Most Greeks prefer Greek music than international ones.